 6 Printable Tags with Convenient Options

-Check out the 6 printable tags with teacher gifts for your end of the school year!
-I know as a busy mom, it can be challenging to make time to plan for extra activities like this, so you’ll find several twists that make the gift for each tag even more convenient than the items I’ve shown.
+Grab these 6 printable tags from my Free-bee Library for your end of the school year! (subscribe at the end of this post) I know as a busy mom, it can be challenging to make time to plan for extra activities like this, so you’ll find several twists that make the gift for each tag even more convenient than the items I’ve shown.

 1) Thanks For Making It A “Scoop”er Year